watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     ![A screenshot of the Kubernetes management dashboard showing log output.](media/Ex2-Task5.7.png)

-8. Next view your CosmosDb instance in the Azure portal and see that it now contains two collections.
+8. Next view your Cosmos DB instance in the Azure portal and see that it now contains two collections.

     ![A screenshot of the Azure Portal showing Cosmos DB collections.](media/Ex2-Task5.8.png)